Obstructive uropathy is a condition in which the flow of urine is blocked. This causes the urine to back up back up and injure one or both kidneys.

 Obstructive uropathy Symptoms

-Symptoms depend on how quickly the problem starts and whether one or both kidneys are involved.
+Symptoms depend on whether the problem starts slowly or suddenly, and if one or both kidneys are involved.
 Symptoms may include:

 - Nausea or vomiting